open-contracting/yapw/docs/index.rst

 When using `consumer prefetch <https://www.rabbitmq.com/consumer-prefetch.html>`__, if a message is not ack'd or nack'd, then `RabbitMQ stops delivering messages <https://www.rabbitmq.com/confirms.html#channel-qos-prefetch>`__.
 As such, it's important to handle unexpected errors by either acknowledging the message or halting the process.
 Otherwise, the process will stall.

 The default decorator is the :func:`yapw.decorators.halt` function, which sends the SIGUSR1 signal to the main thread, without acknowledging the message.
+The :class:`~yapw.clients.Threaded` mixin handles this signal by shutting down gracefully.
 See the :doc:`available decorators<api/decorators>` and the rationale for the default setting.

 All decorators also decode the message body, which can be configured as above.
 If an exception occurs while decoding, the decorator sends the SIGUSR2 signal to the main thread, without acknowledging the message.
-In such cases, it's likely that encoding or decoding is misconfigured by the user.

-The :class:`~yapw.clients.Threaded` mixin handles both signals by shutting down gracefully.
+The :class:`~yapw.clients.Threaded` mixin handles this signal by shutting down gracefully.

 Signal handling
 ~~~~~~~~~~~~~~~

-The :class:`~yapw.clients.Threaded` mixin shuts down gracefully if it receives the ``SIGTERM`` (system exit) or ``SIGINT`` (keyboard interrupt) signals.
+The :class:`~yapw.clients.Threaded` mixin shuts down gracefully if it receives the ``SIGTERM`` (system exit), ``SIGINT`` (keyboard interrupt) or user-defined signals described above.
 It stops consuming messages, waits for threads to terminate, and closes the RabbitMQ connection.

 Copyright (c) 2021 Open Contracting Partnership, released under the BSD license